24 Hours In Marrakech, Morocco: The Story Behind the Travel Photo

 What We Did:

-Our quick trip was made even quicker by arriving early in the morning (our flight was at 6AM) we were able to drop our bags and start exploring right away.
+Our quick trip was made even quicker by arriving early in the morning, so were able to drop our bags and start exploring right away.
 We had some things in mind prior to arriving and we were able to get information from our host (places to eat, a paper map, etc).

 Practical Stuff to Know: